Dear Lemon Lima: Release

 Dear Lemon Lima premiered on June 20, 2009 at the Los Angeles Film Festival and was released theatrically on March 4, 2011.

 Actor Shayne Topp won the LAFF award for "Outstanding Performance" in the Narrative competition for his performance in Dear Lemon Lima.
 In bestowing Shayne Topp with Outstanding Performance recognition, the Jury stated:

 "For his sophisticated and nuanced comic performance in a role that is often played in less subtle ways by more experienced actors, the award goes to Shayne Topp from Dear Lemon Lima."

 Dear Lemon Lima received the Audience Award for Best Narrative Feature at their U.S. East Coast premiere at the Woodstock Film Festival and premiered internationally at the Rome International Film Festival.

 Dear Lemon Lima is distributed by Phase 4 Films and by HBO/Cinemax in Eastern Europe.

 Production

-The film was shot in Seattle.
+The film was shot in Seattle and the surrounding areas.